Pawan Bahuguna

 Run Same command on Multiple Unix Linux Terminals

 We can run a single or multiple commands on different Unix boxes with the help of a small bash script.
-But, what if our SSH client gives us the capability to run the command on multiple Linux/Unix terminal.
+But, what if our SSH client gives us the capability to run the command on multiple Linux/Unix terminals?

 Steps to Execute the Command on Multiple Unix-Linux Terminals